-Figure 3: A sequence diagram demonstrating the interactions between the client’s browser, AWS Lambda, and AWS S3.
-There are two sets of interactions: initial sequence transformation and sequence querying.
-Each of these interactions happens in parallel for each sequence.
+Figure 3: A diagram displaying the flow of information during initial sequence transformation (1) and sequence querying (2).
+For initial sequence transformation, FASTA files (1A) are parsed in the user’s browser and submitted asynchronously in parallel to the serverless Lambda functions (1B).
+If the sequence does not already have an existing transformation using the specified visualization method, the functions transform the sequence and store the data in AWS S3 (1C) in the binary Parquet format.
+The functions then downsample the transformed data and return it the client’s browser in JSON format (1E) to be plotted (1F).
+If a user wishes to see more detail of a particular region (2A), the browser sends an asynchronous query containing the location of the region for each plotted DNA sequence to a Lambda function (not shown).
+In parallel, each function converts the query into a SQL statement and submit the query to S3 Select (2B).
+S3 Select scans the transformed DNA sequence and returns only the data in the region to the Lambda function, which in turn downsamples to JSON (2C) and returns it to the user’s browser for plotting (2D).

 An overview of the architecture is presented in fig. 3.

 Discussion

 Because DNA sequence transformation is an inherently parallelizable task, the use of serverless computing is a natural fit for this application.
-However, not all web applications for biology are amenable to serverless computing.
+However, not all web applications for biology are currently amenable to serverless computing due to the constraints imposed by cloud services providers.

-The primary limitation of this architecture is necessity for a short duration of computation (currently on the scale of seconds) or, failing that, the ability to parallelize the computation and the data.
-In addition, memory constraints on the scale of megabytes to several gigabytes must also be respected.
+The primary limitation of serverless computing for web tools is the necessity for a short duration of computation (currently on the scale of seconds to minutes, depending on the platform) or, failing that, the ability to parallelize the computation and the data.
+In addition, a function’s memory use may not exceed a predefined limit, which can range from the scale of megabytes to several gigabytes and be specified by the user.
 Applications which violate these requirements will need significant modifications to this architecture in order to function.
-As the capabilities of serverless computing increase, the burden of these limitations will decrease.
-For more information about the limitations of serverless computing, see Hellerstein et al. (2019).
+An example of a web server that cannot trivially be ported to use an entirely serverless architecture is MISTIC2 (Colell et al. 2018), a tool for protein coevolution analysis, whose job durations can be as long as five hours (supplementary figure 1).
+This job length is significantly longer than any current serverless offering allows a single function invocation to run.
+However, as the capabilities of serverless computing increase, the burden of these limitations will decrease.
+For more information about the limitations of serverless computing, see Jonas et al. (2019) and Hellerstein et al. (2019).